 Located in media-rich New York City, CCNY attracts extremely passionate, diverse and experienced faculty members.
 Professors, full-time and adjunct, have worked in television, radio and digital media and as magazine and newspaper editors and reporters.
-Faculty credentials incude, ABC and CBS News, BET, WNYC radio, Al Jazeera, CNN and 60 Minutes, the New York Times, the NY Daily News, Essence, the Source, Vibe, Salon, theRoot and the Guardian.
+Faculty credentials include: The New York Times, New York Daily News, ABC News, CBS News, NBC News, CBS-2, FOX5, UPN9, CNBC, BET, WNYC Public Radio, Science Magazine, The Haitian Times, MIC.com, Essence, The Source, Vibe, Salon, theRoot and The Guardian.

 A graduate of the University of Colorado, B.A., Journalism, Professor Villarosa spent a year at the Harvard School of Public Health on a Health Communications Fellowship.
 In 2013, she graduated from the CUNY Graduate School of Journalism, with a concentration in multimedia and entrepreneurial journalism and urban reporting.
 While in graduate school, she developed Harlem Focus, an award-winning website that gives students hands-on training in multimedia journalism.

 She teaches Introduction to Journalism, Reporting and Writing, Race and Media.

 Office: Shepard Hall room 463, Phone: 212-650-5499, Email: firstname.lastname@example.org

 BARBARA NEVINS TAYLOR is the Acting Journalism Program Director.
 She teaches Introduction to Journalism and TV Reporting and advises students.